 I mix this up using the same ratio in my floor cleaner:

 - 1-2 drops essential oils (I love lemon or lemon and clove for my hardwood floors)

 Pop on a label and you’re all set!

 This is a Casabella Quick-Clean floor cleaner – I purchased it myself and love it.
 It’s double-sided, the ‘mop head’ is machine-washable, and it has a little texture on it perfect for cleaning up after a family.
-I bought it here (it’s still on sale), but you can also find it at your local big box stores.
+I love refillable mops for cleaning floors.
+You can peek at my Amazon shop on the sidebar for more of my favorite cleaning tools.

 Follow my Pinterest board for lots of cleaning tips and more DIY recipes!